LuckyJimJD/LuckyJimJD.github.io/presentations/LOtraining.md

 ***

-## Scenario 2: Mass Arrest
+## Mass Arrest

-- To the extent possible, try to avoid being arrested yourself.
+- To the extent possible, try to avoid being arrested yourself
-	- You are not useful as an LO if you are arrested.
+	- You are not useful as an LO if you are arrested
-- Before effecting a mass arrest, _police are supposed to give at least one warning_, indicating how long people have to disperse before arrests will commence.
+- Before effecting a mass arrest, _police are supposed to give at least one warning_, indicating how long people have to disperse before arrests will commence
 - Document this warning:
 	- Time(s) it is given and repeated
 	- Exact wording
 	- Manner of delivery (e.g. shouted, bullhorn, etc.) and audibility
 	- Any other orders given
-- If you _don’t_ hear this kind of warning before there are mass arrests, make a note of that fact.
+- If you _don’t_ hear this kind of warning before there are mass arrests, make a note of that fact

 ***